 A festival of music and arts, divided in three parts: Osheaga Arts, Osheaga in the City and Osheaga on the island.
 The biggest of its kind in Canada!

-Osheaga, July 31 to August 2.
-Doors open at 11 am, and performances begin at noon.
+The 11th edition of Osheaga, July 29 to 31.
+Doors open at 11 am and performances begin at 1 pm.
 Performances end at 11 pm.

-A bucolic music and arts festival in beautiful Parc Jean-Drapeau, across the St. Lawrence from downtown Montréal, put on by Evenko to unite some of the world’s best acts in an open-air site.
-From Friday, July 31 to Sunday, August 2, get ready to party to live performances by Florence + The Machine, The Black Keys, NAS, Interpol, Kendrick Lamar, St. Vincent, The Kills, Run the Jewels, First Aid Kit, A Tribe Called Red, Young Fathers, Sza, Milk & Bone and Cri – and sooo muuuuch mooore.
-Truly, it’s a never-ending gold-plated, chewy-centered lineup!
+A bucolic music and arts festival in beautiful Parc Jean-Drapeau, across the St. Lawrence from downtown Montréal, Osheaga unites some of the world’s best acts at an open-air site.
+From July 29 to 31, get ready to party to live performances by Brit-rock royalty Radiohead, hip-hop pioneers Cypress Hill, hometown indie-rock phenomenon Half Moon Run, the inexplicably popular Lumineers, funk-rock icons Red Hot Chili Peppers, original indie hipsters Death Cab For Cutie, the very deservedly much-loved Lana Del Ray – and sooo muuuuch mooore.
+Truly, it’s a never-ending, gold-plated, chewy-centered lineup!

-At press time all tickets except for the Gold Pass ($225 for single-day access plus awesome perks) are sold out, but if you’re a latecomer then get yourself some gold online or by phone at 1-855-310-2525.
-You’ll be asked for your pass upon entry onto the site, to open your bag, and to empty any liquids you have on you.
-Festivalgoers are welcome to bring a clear plastic water bottle with them onsite, to fill at the water stations.
+As of publication, all passes except for single-day general admission passes ($115) for Saturday, July 30 are sold out.
+You’ll be asked for your pass upon entry to the site.
+You’ll also be asked to open your bag and to empty any liquids you have on you.
+Festivalgoers are welcome to bring a clear plastic water bottle with them onsite to fill at the water stations.

 Like any other large-scale festival, there are a few essentials: First on the list would be comfy shoes, as you’ll be hiking the stretch of that site over and over to get to see all the amazing shows going on simultaneously.
-Loose, light, and creative clothing – it can get very hot in Montréal at this time of the year, and people can look very hot too!
-Osheaga is a prime location for festivalwear-watching – the outfits give even Coachella a run for its money.
-Hats and shades are great too, because there’d be nothing lamer than missing Forlence + The Machine because you’re sunstroke.
-You’ll also be thankful for a rain poncho or an umbrella in the case of a summer shower.
+Open-toed shoes, flip-flops and the like are definitely not recommended.
+Wear loose, light and creative clothing – it can get very hot in Montréal at this time of the year.
+Osheaga is a prime location for festival-wear-watching, and the outfits give even Coachella a run for its money.
+Hats and shades are great too, because there’d be nothing lamer than missing Radiohead because you’ve got sunstroke.
+You’ll also be grateful for a rain poncho in case of a summer shower.

-There’s a laundry list of prohibited items that won’t be allowed on site: Alcohol, ilegal drugs and paraphernalia, glass bottles and cans, hard-sided coolers and lunch boxes (but you can bring food for personal consumption like a sandwich, fruit or a granola bar).
-Also not allowed are pets (except for service dogs), megaphones, musical instruments, fireworks, flags and banners, beach balls, soccer balls, Frisbees, large sports umbrellas, folding chairs, skateboards, camping-style backpacks, tents, laser pointers, water gun or misters, professional video and audio recording equipment, items intended for sale or promotion, firearms (or weapons of any kind), selfie sticks or similar monopods, drones and finally, but not leastly, First Nations headdress and other feather headdresses, because duh, they’re offensive and in very poor taste.
+There’s a laundry list of prohibited items that aren’t allowed onsite: Alcohol, illegal drugs and paraphernalia, glass bottles and cans, hard-sided coolers and lunch boxes (but you can bring food for personal consumption like a sandwich, fruit or a granola bar).
+Also not allowed are pets (except for service dogs), megaphones, musical instruments, fireworks, flags and banners, beach balls, soccer balls, Frisbees, large sports umbrellas, folding chairs, skateboards, camping-style backpacks, tents, laser pointers, water guns or misters, professional video and audio recording equipment, items intended for sale or promotion, firearms (or weapons of any kind), selfie sticks or similar monopods, drones and finally, but not leastly, First Nations headdresses and other feather headdresses because, well, they’re in very poor taste.

 To get to the festival: It’s simple: take the metro.
 Get off at Jean-Drapeau station, and you’re but a few feet from the Osheaga site entrance.
 For other modes of transportation, check out the details here.

-All that music giving you the munchies (or the thirsties)?: The site is scattered with kiosks for beer, wine and mixed drinks, as well as tons of amazing food stations and food trucks that are worth the trip in and of themselves!
-The food selection is curated by YUL EAT!, a new Evenko festival launching this September.
+All that music giving you the munchies (or the thirsties)?: The site is scattered with kiosks for beer, wine and mixed drinks, as well as tons of amazing food stations and well over a dozen of Montréal’s famous food trucks, which are worth the trip in and of themselves!

 For the younger music fans in your entourage: Osheaga is an all-ages event, so families are welcome!
 That said, no one under the legal age of 18 will be served alcohol, and it’s up to parents to judge whether performances are age-appropriate for the young’uns.